Hungary’s government rocked as former insider leaks recordings

 Prosecutors were scheduled to hold a press conference on Thursday.

 Varga did not dispute that she had made the comments on the recording.
-However, she accused Magyar of domestic violence and claimed she had made the statements under duress
+However, she accused Magyar of domestic violence and claimed she had made the statements under duress.

 “I said what he wanted to hear so I could get away as soon as possible.
 In a situation like this, any person can say things they don’t mean in a state of intimidation,” Varga wrote on Facebook.